Mhycka1/Mhycka1.github.io/index.md

 H1: The century the US is in does have an impact on the amendments proposed.

+To test the hypothesis we create a new column in the dataframe to hold the centuries the amendment falls under.
+We iterate through the dataframe, calculating and adding these values to the "century" column for each data point.
+We then create a new dataframe for each century category and print them out to visualize them

 ```python
 # Create the new column and assign an entry for each row based on centuries.